OICR/softeng-blog/_posts/bashar_allabadi/helm-charts-best-practices.md

 - easier to automate and build processes around since there are no special cases.
 - consistency in configuring charts and estabilishing conventions.

-Some charts are more complicated and may not fit in a generic chart, However, for the majority of services, it will save you alot of time.
+Some charts are more complicated and may not fit in a generic chart, However, for the majority of services, it will save you a lot of time.

 ### Secrets Management
 At an early stage of the project, ARGO, we had to decide on how to manage secrets, K8s does provide a `Secret`  resource type, however we decided to go with vault because it basically provides a much rich solution when it comes to secrets management and storage like policies, and different storage backends, etc.

-Now that said, reflecting on it, Vault does have challanges to mantain and add new services, so it's worth taking the time to decide to make the jump or just use K8s secrets, because Helm does make it easier to replicate secrets across environments without alot of manual work, however it's important to do it in an automation friendly manner and avoid using `--reuse-values` (see below why).
+Now that said, reflecting on it, Vault does have challanges to maintain and add new services, so it's worth taking the time to decide to make the jump or just use K8s secrets, because Helm does make it easier to replicate secrets across environments without a lot of manual work, however it's important to do it in an automation friendly manner and avoid using `--reuse-values` (see below why).

 ### 3rd Party Charts